ForeignGods/ComfyUI-Mana-Nodes/README.md

 This node uses a text-to-speech pipeline to convert input text into spoken words, saving the result as a WAV file.
 The generated audio file is named using the provided filename prefix and is stored relative to the .\ComfyUI-Mana-Nodes directory.

 Model: https://huggingface.co/spaces/suno/bark

+### Foreign Language

+Bark supports various languages out-of-the-box and automatically determines language from input text.
+When prompted with code-switched text, Bark will even attempt to employ the native accent for the respective languages in the same voice.

+Example:
+- <pre>Buenos días Miguel.
+Tu colega piensa que tu alemán es extremadamente malo.
+But I suppose your english isn't terrible.</pre>

+### Non-Speech Sounds

+Below is a list of some known non-speech sounds, but we are finding more every day.
+Please let us know if you find patterns that work particularly well on Discord!
+- [laughter]
+- [laughs]
+- [sighs]
+- [music]
+- [gasps]
+- [clears throat]
+- — or … for hesitations
+- ♪ for song lyrics
+- capitalization for emphasis of a word
+- MAN/WOMAN: for bias towards speaker

+Example:
+- <pre>" [clears throat] Hello, my name is Suno.
+And, uh — and I like pizza. [laughs] But I also have other interests such as... ♪ singing ♪."</pre>

+### Music

+Bark can generate all types of audio, and, in principle, doesn’t see a difference between speech and music.
+Sometimes Bark chooses to generate text as music, but you can help it out by adding music notes around your lyrics.

+Example:
+- <pre>♪ In the jungle, the mighty jungle, the lion barks tonight ♪</pre>

+### Speaker Prompts

+You can provide certain speaker prompts such as NARRATOR, MAN, WOMAN, etc. Please note that these are not always respected, especially if a conflicting audio history prompt is given.

+Example:
+- <pre>WOMAN: I would like an oatmilk latte please.</pre>
+- <pre>MAN: Wow, that's expensive!</pre>

 ## string2file Node